-The compilation of supply and use tables for 2016/2017 depends mainly on: (1) the detailed data of the periodic bulletins issued by the CAPMAS for various economic activities, (2) Results of some periodic and non-periodic surveys conducted by the CAPMAS such as: Household Income, Expenditure and Consumption Survey (HIECS) and Labor Force Survey (LFS).
+The compilation of supply and use tables for 2014/2015 depends mainly on: (1) the detailed data of the periodic bulletins issued by the CAPMAS for various economic activities, (2) Results of some periodic and non-periodic surveys conducted by the CAPMAS such as: Household Income, Expenditure and Consumption Survey (HIECS) and Labor Force Survey (LFS).
 In addition to some data that published by other relevant authorities where the most important of them are:

-- Bulletin of Statistical Costs of Production and Net Return issued by the Ministry of Agricultural and Land Reclamation (MOALC), - Bulletin of Estimates Agricultural Income issued by the MOALC, - The State Closing Account issued by the Ministry of Finance, - Financial Statements of the Economic Authorities, - Balance of Payments (BOP) issued by the Central Bank of Egypt (CBE). - The balance sheet of Central Bank of Egypt.
+- Bulletin of Statistical Costs of Production and Net Return issued by the Ministry of Agricultural and Land Reclamation (MOALC), - Bulletin of Estimates Agricultural Income issued by the MOALC, - Bulletin of Prices of livestock, poultry and their products and Fish issued by the MOALC, - Bulletin of Statistical Animal Wealth issued by the MOALC, - The State Closing Account issued by the Ministry of Finance, - Financial Statements of the Economic Authorities, - Balance of Payments (BOP) issued by the Central Bank of Egypt (CBE).